RedVoxInc/website-examples/docs/source/02_dashboard.md

 ![](../img/source_loc_filter.png)

-You can edit the source location by clicking on the bullseye icon in the search box.
-Radius is in meters and refers to the area around the source location to select stations from.
+You can edit the source location by clicking on the target icon in the search box.
+Radius is in kilometers and allows you to filter only stations that appear in that radius from the source location.
 Click `Apply` to set the location.

 ## Station Selection